-- (i) In 2021 and 2019, the Company's land was revalued resulting in an increase in the value of such property amounting to P119.1 million and P89.7 million, respectively (see Note 9). - (ii) In 2021, the Company purchased certain machinery and equipment amounting to P20.1 million, which was directly paid to the supplier by a related party in favor of the Company.
+- (i) In 2022, the Company recognized additional right-of-use assets and lease liabilities amounting to P2.2 million.
+In 2020, certain lease arrangements were modified and pre-terminated resulting in the adjustments in right-of-use assets and lease liabilities totaling to P16.6 million and P17.7 million, respectively (see Note 12). - (ii) In 2022, the Company received a parcel of land from a certain customer as equivalent to the payment of its outstanding debt amounting to P1.3 million.
+The land receive is presented as part of Propery, Plant and Equipment in the 2022 statement of financial position (see Notes 6 and 9). - (iii) In 2021, the Company's land was revalued resulting in an increase in the value of such property amounting to P119.1 million (see Note 9). - (iv) In 2021, the Company purchased certain machinery and equipment amounting to P20.1 million, which was directly paid to the supplier by a related party in favor of the Company.
 The same machinery and equipment were subsequently disposed of and sold directly to the same related party for P20.7 million, recognizing a gain of P0.6 million (see Notes 9 and 17).
 The outstanding advances from a related party amounting to P20.1 million were applied against the Company's receivable from the sale of such asset.
-The outstanding receivable which amounts to P3.1 million is presented as part of Other receivables under Trade and Other Receivables in the 2021 statement of financial position (see Notes 6 and 17). - (iii) The Company recognized right-of-use assets and the corresponding lease liabilities with outstanding amount of P43.4 million and P44.2 million, respectively, as of December 31, 2019, of which portion of such lease arrangements were modified and pre-terminated in 2020 (see Note 12). - (iv) In 2019, deposit for future investment amouting to P25.8 million was applied as payment for a purchase of land.
-As of December 31, 2019, the unpaid portion relating to the purchase amounts to P21.6 million, which was fully settled in 2020 (see Note 11). - (v) In 2019, the Company acquired a certain transportation equipment amounting to P7.4 million through bank loan financing (see Notes 9 and 11).
-In 2018, the Company purchased a certain machinery and equipment amounting to P8.3 million, which was directly paid to the supplier by the related party in favor of the Company.
-However, in 2019, the same machinery and equipment were disposed of and sold directly to the related party and the outstanding amount of P8.3 million was applied against the Company's receivable from the sale of such asset (see Notes 9 and 17).
+The outstanding receivable which amounts to P3.1 million is presented as part of Other receivables under Trade and Other Receivables in the 2021 statement of financial position (see Notes 6 and 17).
+The related receivable was collected in 2022. - (v) The unpaid portion relating to the purchase of land as of December 31, 2019 amounting to P21.6 million was fully settled in 2020.